askmike/gekko/README.md

 ## TODO

 * Create an easy way to backtest historical data and determine the effectiveness of different paramters.
+* Make the trend watching exchange (and currency if applicable) configurable.
 * Add more exchanges (such as [bitfloor](https://npmjs.org/package/bitfloor) and [campBX](https://npmjs.org/package/campbx)).
+* Store trade history in levelDB.

 ## Credits